OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 separate implementation, possibly with different authors or vendors, and will require a set of design variables which are detailed below.

 So a vehicle contains an engine, a transmission, and a chassis component.
+Each of these subsystems is described by some kind of mathematical model that depends on a set of design variables (e.g., compression ratio.)
 In addition to the design variables, there are three simulation variables: throttle position, gear, and velocity.
 These variables, which are independent of any design, are used during simulation, where the vehicle model is essentially being "driven" to determine the desired test metrics.
 There are also a couple of